jenkinsci/global-post-script-plugin/README.md

 ### Extra variables
 Parameters of `parameterized build` or parameters been passed in by `-Dparameter_name=parameter_value` are also available

-## Groovy Script
-Variables can be used in two ways:
- * `$variable` quoted as string, will be replaced by avaialbe variable's value, will keep not changed if no variable matches.
- * groovy variables

 ### `manager`
 An extra object is available as groovy variables: `manager`, provided 4 methods: